pdf-association/arlington-pdf-model/gcxml/README.md

-# GXCML - Java PoC utlity
+# GCXML - Java PoC utility

 Java-based proof of concept CLI utility that can: